Best Wireless Projectors

 The Anker Nebula Mars II Pro is a great competitor in the entertainment projector market.
 It is capable of displaying in 720p resolution, with a lightbulb capable of 500 lumens of brightness.
 You also get twin 10-watt speakers so that it can double as a tremendous Bluetooth sound system.
 You can project your computer screen using the HDMI connection, read a USB thumb drive, and control the projector from its top panel.
 You can also use the included remote or the Nebula Connect app.
 Built into the projector is an Android 7.1 operating system, allowing the Mars II Pro to run your favorite Android apps as wells as sync to other devices.
 The best thing about this projector is the internal rechargeable battery making it a super portable product.

 If you compare the Mars II to a traditional projector with the need for external power, the conventional product may have a better image quality.
 But suppose you want something portable to enjoy your favorite movies and tv shows outside.
-In that case, the Mars II Pro has a great design, excellent speakers, easy to use, and a better image than many other portable projectors on the market.
+In that case, the Mars II Pro has a great design, excellent speakers, easy to use, and a better image than many other Best Wireless projectors on the market.

 Doubles as speaker